Deondre-Williams-2307492/Portfolio-IA1-2307492/README.md

 # Portfolio Website — Deondre Williams

-This project showcases the personal portfolio of **Deondre Williams**, a web designer and developer.
+This project showcases the personal portfolio and my skills, as a web designer and developer.
 The portfolio highlights professional experience, education, technical skills, personal mission, and contact information.

 ---